-Answer this one head on.
+One of the most common senior business analyst interview questions, so answer it head on!
 The hiring manager is trying to assess your soft skills, particularly your communication and collaboration abilities.
 Working with people from different areas of the company and perspectives is an area where non-technical skills are key.

 4. Which business intelligence tools or systems have you worked with?

-Cite the specific tools and how you've used them.
+Senior, and in particular junior business analyst interview questions, will focus on any additional training you may need, considering the most common tools used for analysis and your experience of using them.
 If you have used a system the company employs, mention your experience to the hiring manager.
 If you're not familiar with the technology the employer uses, discuss how you plan to get up to speed quickly.

 Did you know that business analytics skills are a requisite for many accounting and finance jobs today?